DACreates/DWC-Desktop-App/Release/readme.md

-Download zip, extract, edit URL.prefs with the IP or URL of your printer and then run DWC.exe.
+Download DWC-win32-ia32.zip, extract, edit URL.prefs with the IP or URL of your printer and then run DWC.exe.

 Release Notes: